tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * Don't duplicate variables or take aliases to them.
 This will reduce the probability that state gets out of sync.

-* If you don't mean a function argument to be copied when passed by value, and if the argument type is more than 16 bytes, than pass the argument as `*const`.
+* If you don't mean a function argument to be copied when passed by value, and if the argument type is more than 16 bytes, then pass the argument as `*const`.
 This will catch bugs where the caller makes an accidental copy on the stack before calling the function.

 * **Shrink the scope** to minimize the number of variables at play and reduce the probability that the wrong variable is used.